gateio/gateapi-php/docs/Api/SpotApi.md

 Batch modification of orders

-By default modify orders for spot, unified account and leverage account.
-Currently, only the price or quantity modification (choose one of two) Modify unfinished orders, up to 5 orders can be modified in batches at a time.
-The request parameters should be passed in array format.
-When the order modification fails during batch modification, the modification of the order will continue to be executed.
-After execution, the failure information of the corresponding order will be carried The order of calling the batch modification order is consistent with the order list The order of return content of batch modification orders is consistent with the order list
+Modify orders in spot, unified account and isolated margin account by default.
+Modify uncompleted orders, up to 5 orders can be modified at a time.
+Request parameters should be passed in array format.
+If there are order modification failures during the batch modification process, the modification of the next order will continue to be executed, and the execution will return with the corresponding order failure information.
+The call order of batch modification orders is consistent with the order list order.
+The return content order of batch modification orders is consistent with the order list order.

 ### Example